haykam821/Blog/posts/dev-env.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-With Homebrew, we can now install packages without messing up anything ourselves.
+With Homebrew, we can now install packages without doing all the dirty work.

 ## Quick Look

 These are not required to be installed as they just enhance the experience.
-These plugins extend Quick Look, one of my personal best features on macOS.
+These plugins extend Quick Look, one of my personal favorite features on macOS.

 Install all the extensions with this one-liner: